kylerove/pediatricurologybook/_chapters/en/01-07_physiology-of-pediatric-laparoscopy.md

 chapter: 07
 sort-key: 01-07
 title: Physiology of Pediatric Laparoscopy
-description: Chapter 07 delves into how pediatri laparoscopy affects the physiology of the pediatric surgical patient.
+description: Chapter 07 delves into how pediatric laparoscopy affects the physiology of the pediatric surgical patient.
 thumbnail: 01-07_physiology-of-pediatric-laparoscopy.md.png
 authors:
   -